Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 Data Engineering covers 20% of the exam, then Exploratory Data Analysis concerns another 24%, modelling is 36% and Machine Learning Implementation and Operations is 20%.

 I put together a list below, in an attempt to summarise the content:
+* **Data Concepts**:
+    * Deals with data preparation routines; things like:
+        * Feature selection and;
+        * Feature engineering
+        * PCA,
-* **Data Concepts**: Deals with data preparation routines; things like: Feature selection and feature engineering, PCA, dealing with missing data or unbalanced datasets, labels and one-hot encoding as well as splitting and randomisation of data.
+        * dealing with missing data or unbalanced datasets,
+        * labels and one-hot encoding as well as;
+        * splitting and randomisation of data.
 * **ML Concepts**: Covers:
     * Classical ML Categories of Algorithms
     * Deep Learning